Skip to main content

 The Board oversees every Durham University application to carry out work involving animals, which includes laboratory experiments and observational work in the laboratory and in the field, and also where work is carried out overseas.
 Board members include University staff connected with animal research and animal welfare, a Home Office approved veterinary surgeon and lay community members.

-The Board provides guidance and support on the applications of the principles known as the ‘3Rs’ which are:
+The Board provides guidance and support on the applications of the principles known as the ‘3Rs’: Replacement, Reduction and Refinement (see ‘What are the 3Rs and how does Durham University implement them’ above).

 Applications must be amended to take feedback from the Board into account before approval is granted.